Medicare Part D — South Carolina

 Part D FAQs

-Most Medicare Advantage plans include Part D drug coverage — called MAPD plans.
-If your MA plan already includes drug coverage, you don't need a separate Part D plan.
-However, if you have a Medicare Advantage plan without drug coverage (rare), you can add a standalone Part D plan.
+Most Medicare Advantage plans include Part D drug coverage built in — called MAPD plans.
+If your MA plan already includes drug coverage, you do not need a separate Part D plan, and in most cases you cannot enroll in one without losing your MA coverage.
+If you have a Medicare Advantage plan without drug coverage (called MA-only, which is rare), you may be able to add a standalone Part D plan.
+We confirm which type you have before recommending anything.

-This is exactly what we do for you.
-Give us your current medication list and we run a plan comparison that shows which plans cover your drugs, what your expected annual cost would be under each plan, and which pharmacies are in-network.
-This analysis is free and typically takes about 20 minutes.
+This is exactly what we do for South Carolina clients.
+Give us your current medication list and we run a plan comparison showing which plans cover your drugs, what your expected annual total cost would be under each plan, and which pharmacies are in-network.
+The analysis includes premiums, deductibles, copays at every coverage phase, and pharmacy pricing.
+This is free and typically takes about 20 minutes.

-The penalty is 1% of the national base beneficiary premium for each month you went without Part D or other creditable drug coverage.
-It's permanent and added to your monthly premium for as long as you have Part D. For example, going 24 months without coverage adds a 24% permanent premium surcharge.
+The penalty is 1% of the national base beneficiary premium for each month you went without Part D or other creditable drug coverage after first becoming eligible.
+It is permanent and added to your monthly Part D premium for as long as you have Part D. For example, going 24 months without coverage adds a 24% permanent premium surcharge.
+If you had creditable coverage through an employer or union, those months do not count toward the penalty.

 Find the Part D Plan That